 The San Juan Islands in Washington are miles above any other destination in or out of the U.S when it comes to beauty.

-This archipelago takes the cake when you consider awe-inspiring landscapes, picturesque panoramas, and an endless collection of magnificent photo opportunities that will likely leave you speechless the moment you set foot onto its heavenly ground.
+This archipelago takes the cake when you consider awe-inspiring landscapes, picturesque panoramas, and an endless collection of magnificent photo opportunities that will likely leave you speechless the moment you set foot on its heavenly ground.

 The locals know it, too.